 The only place to watch the swim portion of the event is from Hobie Hill.
 You may view the other portions from the designated spectator viewing areas only.
 Spectators are asked not to climb any of the fencing.
 Spectators are also cautioned not to climb any of the rocks leading up to Cherry Creek Dam Road.

 CAN SPECTATORS GET INTO THE SWIM AREA TO SEE THE PARTICIPANTS DO THE SWIM PORTION?

 No, spectators may only view the swim portion of the race from Hobie Hill.

 HOW COLD IS THE WATER?
 SHOULD I WEAR A WETSUIT?

 Anticipated water temperature is 71-74 degrees.
 We recommend that you swim without a wetsuit since the water is warm.
-A wetsuit will cause your body temperature to rise and you risk overheating since the weather is typically very warm at the park in late August.
+A wetsuit will cause your body temperature to rise and you risk overheating since the weather is typically very warm at the park in August.
 If you have been training with a wetsuit and are comfortable competing in a wetsuit, feel free to wear it.

 WILL THERE BE PROFESSIONAL MEDICAL PERSONNEL ON HAND?

 Medical personnel are stationed throughout the race course and the park for your safety.
 Our medical tent is located on the south side of the post race area, near the finish line.
 Emergency Medical Technicians and vehicles are located in key areas for each event.
 Every measure is taken to ensure the safety of all athletes.
 The red Medical Tent is fully staffed with medical professionals for both participants and spectator needs.